Agastyabisht123/Kubernetes/README.md

 ## Configuring Networking with Flannel

+flannel is a virtual network that gives a subnet to each host for use with container runtimes.
 <p>Once the Kubernetes cluster is set up, we still need to configure cluster networking in order to make the cluster fully functional.
 We will walk through the process of configuring a cluster network using Flannel.</p>

 Here are the commands used in this lesson: